Conditional Expression Functions¶

 Assume the two parameter data types are different:

-Returns expr1 or expr2.
-If expr1 is NULL, expr2 is returned.
-Otherwise, expr1 is returned.
+Description: Returns expr2 if expr1 is NULL.
+If expr1 is not NULL, expr1 is returned.

 SELECT nvl('hello','world');